The Cult of Ant & Dec: Background and recording

 However, the duo's Japanese record label, Cutting Edge, made the decision to continue pushing the duo's career, and as such, hooked them up with a group of well known international songwriters, to help write five brand new tracks to appear on a special deluxe version of the album to be released in Japan.
 The new version of the album was led by the Mac and Hector-penned single "Crazy", which was heavily remixed for its use as a single, and both the album and single received success in the region.
-However, after the loss of their British record deal, and having not wanted to move to the other side of the world to continue in the music, the duo decided to call it day, making "Crazy" their last release as a single.
+However, after the loss of their British record deal, and having not wanted to move to the other side of the world to continue in the music, the duo decided to call it day as musicians, making "Crazy" their last release as a single.

 Epic Records in Asia later made the decision to re-issue the album without the duo's consent, adding the single "All I Have to Do is Dream" and the Japanese-only track "This Must Be Heaven" as bonus tracks, with "All I Have to Do is Dream" not appearing on any other version of the release.
 Epic also released a VHS video of the same name, containing the duo's entire back catalogue of music videos, karaoke versions, behind the scenes footage and live tour performances from the duo's Asian tour, plus footage from the Out on the Tiles VHS formerly released in July 1996.